hunglvosu/hunglvosu.github.io/_posts/2020-07-16-Syllabus-DM.md

 <b>Written Assignment 4</b> is posted.
 Check out <a href = "https://hunglvosu.github.io/res/HW4.pdf">here</a>.
 Check out <a href = "https://hunglvosu.github.io/res/HW4_solution.pdf">the solution</a> written by Jasbir Singh.
 <br>
 <br>
 <b>Programming Assignment 4:</b> The description for the programming assignemnet 4 is online.
-Plese checkout <a href = "https://hunglvosu.github.io/PA4.html">here</a>.
+Plese checkout [here](/posts/2020/07/PA4/).
 Ask me or the TA if you have any confusion.
 <br>
 <br>
 <b>Midterm solution</b> is posted.
 Check out <a href = "https://hunglvosu.github.io/res/midterm-sol.pdf">here</a>.